-However in trying to carry out this program in four dimensions lead us to an essential difficulty: there is no algorithmic way of deciding when any two four-dimensional manifolds are homeomorphic.
-We will briefly review the set of theorems which lead to this result (see \cite{EAlvarez1} and references therein).
+However, carrying out this program in four dimensions meets with a basic difficulty: there exists no algorithm to decide whether two four-dimensional manifolds are homeomorphic.
+We will briefly review the set of theorems leading to this result (see ref.~\cite{EAlvarez1} and references therein for full details).

-The starting point is the fact (Markov's theorem) that any finitely generated group $G$ can be the fundamental group of a four-dimensional, smooth, compact, and connected manifold.
-That the group
+The starting point is the fact (known as Markov's theorem) that any finitely generated group $G$ can be the fundamental group of a four-dimensional, smooth, compact, and connected manifold.
+Saying that the group

-is finitely generated means simply that it is generated by a finite number of elements $\{a_{i}\}$ which are subject to a finite number of relations $\{R_{j}\}$.
-The second important ingredient we need is a result first posed by Dehn and proved by Novikov known in group theory as the word problem: given a family of finitely generated groups $\{G_{k}\}$ with $k=1,2,\ldots$ there is no algorithmic way of distinguishing any trivial group in that family.
+is finitely generated simply means that it is generated by a finite number of elements $\{a_{i}\}$ subject to a finite number of relations $\{R_{j}\}$.
+The second important ingredient we need is a result first posed by Dehn and proved by Novikov, known in group theory as the word problem: given a family of finitely generated groups $\{G_{k}\}$, with $k=1,2,\ldots$, there is no algorithmic way of distinguishing any trivial group in this family.

-It is now easy to show the impossibility of classifying topologies in four dimensions.
-Let us construct for the family $G_{k}$ a set of manifolds $M_{k}$ such that $\pi_{1}(M_{k})=G_{k}$ (which is possible by Markov's theorem).
-If we were able to say whether a manifold are homeomophic to one of the manifolds in the family we could say that their fundamental groups are equal.
-Thus by seeing what are the elements of $\{M_{k}\}$ which are homeomorphic to a given manifold $M_{0}$ with trivial fundamental group, we would be able to say what elements of $\{G_{k}\}$ are trivial; but that cannot be done.
+It is possible to show now the impossibility of classifying topologies in four dimensions.
+Let us construct for the family $G_{k}$ a set of manifolds $M_{k}$ such that $\pi_{1}(M_{k})=G_{k}$ (possible by Markov's theorem).
+Were we able to say whether a given manifold is homeomophic to one of the manifolds in the family, we could also decide that their fundamental groups are equal.
+Thus, by checking which elements of $\{M_{k}\}$ are homeomorphic to a given manifold $M_{0}$ with trivial fundamental group, we would be able to say which elements of $\{G_{k}\}$ are trivial.
+But we saw that this cannot be done.